ktokarska/intro-climate-data-analysis/README.md

 # intro-climate-data-analysis
-A very basic introduction to loading and plotting data from Earth System Climate models.

-Climate data analysis tutorial
-An Introduction: Plotting your first temperature map

-This tutorial is an elementary introduction to getting started with hands-on data analysis of climate models from the Sixth Coupled Model Intercomparison Project (CMIP6).
+This tutorial is a very basic introduction to getting started with hands-on data analysis of climate models from Earth System Climate models (usch as the Sixth Coupled Model Intercomparison Project CMIP6).

-Intended users: Students with no prior experience in climate data analysis, and intoductory programming background.
+_Intended users: Students with no prior experience in climate data analysis, and intoductory programming background._

 ## Learning objectives:
 <ul>